Singapore Job Search

 - Your employer after approval of the work visa/permit will send you a copy.

 Do not pay someone to find you a job.
 Employers pay the fee at a reputable employment agency.
 Do not be fooled by ads in newspapers promoting international jobs for a fee.
 Do not deal with any employment agency that requires a fee unless there is a money-back guarantee and even then think twice.
-When looking for jobs be cautious of frauds.
+When looking for jobs be cautious of fraud.
 Many agencies and recruiters take advantage of the problematic job situation for foreigners and provide very tempting job offers, which eventually turn out to be false.

 Make sure you know in advance in what currency you will be paid in Singapore